 If you’re not familiar with the terms used by affiliates when they are supporting a launch, you’ll find them here – along with goals and ways to track your progress.

 What is an Affiliate Partner?

 An Affiliate Partner (that’s you!) is someone who has a following or audience that could benefit from what another company’s product or service has to offer, and they happily and enthusiastically message their audience about the product.

 Usually, that product isn’t something the Affiliate Partner offers themselves.

-As their audience members purchase the product, the Affiliate Partner is given a commission on each purchase.
-For the launch of the VOHeroes Pro VO Training program, our Affiliate Partners are paid at least $500 for each sale.
+As their audience members purchase the product having used the unique link assigned to the Partner, the Affiliate Partner is given a commission on each purchase.
+For the launch of the VOHeroes Pro VO training program, our Affiliate Partners are paid $500 – $750 for each referral.

 But in the case of VOHeroes, it’s more than just money.
 We want to work with people who share our vision of empowering actors to find success in voice over, one of the easiest ways to find opportunities to work in performance.

 Who can be an Affiliate Partner?